walidbosso/React_Projects/README.md

 #### How to Run:
 1. Fork & Clone the repository.
-2. Navigate to the `e-commerce-app` directory.
+2. Navigate to the `E-Commerce` directory.
 3. Install dependencies: `npm install`.
 4. Start the JSON server: `npm run json-server`.
 5. Start the React app: `npm start`.